Passenger Arrival Lists

 It can be useful to research other genealogy sources to aid your search for passenger arrival records.
 Naturalization records, for example, particularly after 1906, can contain specific details of a person's legal entry into the U.S. -- the exact date and means (ship name, for example) of arrival.
 Census records often show year of immigration.

-Our office has microfilm of passenger lists of vessels arriving at the Port of New York, 1820 to July 3, 1957, and indexes for the years 1820-1846 and 1897-1948.
+Our office has microfilm of indexes to passenger lists of vessels arriving at the Port of New York for the years 1820-1846 and 1897-1943.
 The passenger list records were created by the U.S. Customs Service (Record Group 36), and the Immigration and Naturalization Service [INS] (Record Group 85).
+The passenger lists themselves are available at our office via the online databases listed below.

-See the complete list of our passenger arrival records for the Port of New York.
-These microfilm publications are available in our Research Room.
+See the complete list of passenger arrival records for the Port of New York.

 Visiting Our Facility